onflow/flow/README.md

 Flow supports a variety of signature algorithms and curves, making it easy for users to manage keys using the secure enclave on their laptop, phone or inside a battle-ready HSM.

-Every Flow account has built-in support for multi-signature transactions, making it simpler than ever to lock down your account with multiple weighted keys.
+Every Flow account has built-in support for multi-signature transactions, making it simpler than ever to secure your account with multiple weighted keys.

 Learn more about accounts, weighted keys and transactions [in this guide](/docs/accounts-and-keys.md).